deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 # IBM IoT for Automotive (SaaS) - Fleet Management Starter Application

-The Fleet Management Starter Application for the IBM IoT for Automotive SaaS offering demonstrates how quickly you can build an app to manage and monitor a fleet of vehicles in real time.
+The Fleet Management Starter Application for the IBM IoT for Automotive SaaS offering demonstrates how quickly you can build an app on IBM Bluemix to manage and monitor a fleet of vehicles in real time.

 ## Overview

-The Fleet Management Starter Application uses the IoT for Automotive SaaS offering on IBM Softlayer to provide a sample solution for fleet operation management and personnel.
-By using the application,  fleet managers can easily track and view the following information:
+The Fleet Management Starter Application uses the IBM IoT for Automotive SaaS offering together with IBM Bluemix services to provide a sample solution for fleet operation management and personnel.
+By using the application,  you can easily track and view the following information:

 - Availability of a fleet of cars on a map
 - Location of vehicles